 Genes can do all types of things in a person’s body, and variants can influence functionality all the way down to the cellular level.
 For example, the ACE gene influences our potential for fitness endurance or power.
 The GSTM1 gene helps eliminate toxins from our body.
 The HFE gene affects our iron storage.
-The APOE gene impacts inflammation.
+The APOE gene impacts inflammation and brain health.
 As you can probably guess, any variation that alters a gene’s functionality can contribute to everything from general bad health to chronic disease.

 How do genetic variants impact my health and wellness?

 A common misconception is that our genes are set for life, and we can’t change them.
 We can’t change the code, but if we know what genetic variants a person has, and how their genes express themselves in various ways to influence a person’s health, then that person can make lifestyle and food choices that take those genetic variants into account.
 For example, someone may have a genetic variant that causes them to store iron too well.
 That means that we can do further testing and if need be recommend treatments that will address any excess iron.
 Or someone may have a genetic variant that impacts their ability to metabolize caffeine.
 They know then that they need to cut back on that extra cup of coffee to decrease their anxiety!

 What is genetic testing and what does it do?